Air Conditioners has a wide variety of parts for making the room’s atmosphere cool and comfortable.

 In the compressor, the refrigerant gas is pressurized with the help of the compressor motor and thus increases the pressure and temperature of the refrigerant.
 The refrigerant is still in the gaseous state in the compressor.

 The high-pressure and high-temperature refrigerant gas flow to the condenser, where the temperature is reduced.
 Because of that, the refrigerant gets converted to a liquid, but the pressure remains high.
+This is where the refrigerant dissipates the heat into the atmosphere.

 The cold refrigerant liquid then goes through expansion valves that reduce the pressure.
 While the refrigerant leaves the expansion valves, it is low pressure and low-temperature liquid.